App connectors use the APIs of app providers to enable greater visibility and control by Microsoft Cloud App Security over the apps you connect to.

 |Workday||See the connect Workday prerequisites|

 Cloud App Security is deployed in Azure and fully integrated with ExpressRoute.
-All interactions with the Cloud App Security apps and traffic sent to Cloud App Security, including upload of discovery logs, is routed via ExpressRoute public peering for improved latency, performance, and security.
+All interactions with the Cloud App Security apps and traffic sent to Cloud App Security, including upload of discovery logs, is routed via ExpressRoute for improved latency, performance, and security.
 There are no configuration steps required from the customer side.
 For more information about Public Peering, see ExpressRoute circuits and routing domains.